justcallmetk/Medical-Image-Classfication/README.md

 training iterations  will be loaded into this to do that.

 # Tips
-Remember to Use Correct File Path in order to use NIH C.X.R. data as well as import data to the Image Classification Inference file.
+Remember to use Correct File Path in order to use NIH C.X.R. data as well as import data to the Image Classification Inference file.

-Refer to the requirements.txt file to ensure that you meet the requirements to implement scripts
+Refer to the requirements.txt file to ensure that you meet the requirements to implement scripts.